-The provision of all food and beverages served on school campuses, by CPS personnel and during the school day shall comply with all applicable federal, state and local laws and regulations as well as certain Board policies and guidelines, including:
+The provision of all food and beverages served on school campuses, by CPS personnel during the school day, shall comply with all applicable federal, state and local laws and regulations as well as certain Board policies and guidelines, including:

-- 1. Applicable federal regulations regarding all aspects of the National School Lunch Program, the National School Breakfast Program, and all other federally funded CPS food service programs - 2.
+- Applicable federal regulations regarding all aspects of the National School Lunch Program, the National School Breakfast Program, and all other federally-funded CPS food service programs - 2.
 Applicable Illinois law that regulates the service or sale of foods and beverages in participating schools - 3.
-Food safety and security guidelines for all foods made available on campus - 4.
+Applicable law, Board policies and regulations governing food safety and security for all foods made available on campus - 4.
 Board policy governing the operation of snack vending machines, Board Report 04-0623-PO1, The Operation of Snack Vending Machines, as may be amended - 5.
-Board commitment to ensure that safe drinking water fountains are operational and readily available throughout school premises - 6.
+Local regulations governing the provision of safe and operational drinking water fountains. - 6.
 Board policy governing the CPS commitment to accommodate dietary, cultural and religious preferences and needs of students in accordance with federal and state guidelines and regulations